Keynote Speakers: INHWE Online 2021

 * * * * * * * * * *

-Plenary Session: Royal College of Surgeons in Ireland, Faculty of Nursing & Midwifery
+Conference Host: Royal College of Surgeons in Ireland, Faculty of Nursing & Midwifery

 The Royal College of Surgeons in Ireland (RCSI) is an educational institution that is responsible for the formation and training of health professionals in Ireland and internationally.
 Founded in 1784 to train surgeons, today the College incorporates schools of medicine, pharmacy, physiotherapy and nursing, providing extensive education in the healthcare professions at undergraduate and postgraduate level.
 The RCSI is a culturally diverse, international organisation with alumni present in almost every country in the world.
 It describes its values as innovation, excellence, independence, academic freedom, diversity, tolerance and community.
 More than 3,800 students representing 60 nations are currently enrolled in its programmes.
 There are 17,000 RCSI alumni working as medical doctors or in allied disciplines around the globe.
 The Faculty of Nursing and Midwifery was founded in 1974 and continues to evolve and develop.
 Today, the Faculty offers a suite of Continuing Professional Education programmes and works with its partners to deliver bespoke educational programmes to meet the needs of nurses and midwives in clinical, research and leadership roles.